pietervdvn/MapComplete/Docs/Layers/village_green.md

 <img src='https://mapcomplete.osm.be/./assets/themes/playgrounds/playground.svg' height="100px">

-A layer showing village-green (which are communal green areas, but not quite parks"
+A layer showing village-green (which are communal green areas, but not quite parks)